A First-Occupancy Representation for Reinforcement Learning

-We demonstrate the usefulness of this representation in the unsupervised pre-training RL (URL) setting, a paradigm which has gained popularity recently as a possible solution to the high sample complexity of deep RL algorithms \citep{Liu:2021_aps_url,Gregor:2016_url,Eysenbach:2019_url,Sharma:2020_url}.
-In URL, the agent first explores an environment without extrinsic reward before being exposed to a test task.
-The objective of the exploration period is to gain an understanding (learn a representation) of the environment which can be leveraged for efficient adaptation to new goals.
-Here, we use a simple environment, a modified version of the continuous MountainCar task from OpenAI Gym \citep{Brockman:2016}.
-In our set-up, which we repeated for 20 random seeds, (\cref{fig:ff_mountaincar}(a), further details in \cref{sec:expt_details}), the agent is given a pre-training period of 20,000 timesteps in a rewardless environment, during which it learns FFs or SFs for a set of policies $\Pi$ which swing back and forth in the environment with a fixed acceleration or ``power'' (pseudo-code provided in \cref{sec:expt_details}).
-The goal of the agent during the testing phase is to identify the policy $\pi\in\Pi$ which reaches a randomly sampled terminal goal location as quickly as possible.
-We use radial basis functions as the base features $\phi_d(\cdot)$ (shown in \cref{fig:ff_mountaincar}(a)) with fixed thresholds $\theta_d = 0.7$ $\forall d$ for the FFs.
+We demonstrate the usefulness of the FF in the \emph{unsupervised pre-training RL} (URL) setting, a paradigm which has gained popularity recently as a possible solution to the high sample complexity of deep RL algorithms \citep{Liu:2021_aps_url,Gregor:2016_url,Eysenbach:2019_url,Sharma:2020_url}.
+In URL, the agent first explores an environment without extrinsic reward with the objective of learning a useful representation which then enables rapid fine-tuning to a test task.

+\paragraph{Continuous MountainCar} We first demonstrate that if the test task is non-Markovian, the SR can produce misleading value estimates.
+To do so, we use a modified version of the continuous MountainCar task \citep{Brockman:2016} (\cref{fig:ff_mountaincar}(a)).
+The agent pre-trains for 20,000 time steps in a rewardless environment, during which it learns FFs or SFs for a set of policies $\Pi$ which swing back and forth with a fixed acceleration or ``power.'' (details in \cref{sec:expt_details}).
+During fine-tuning, the agent must identify the policy $\pi\in\Pi$ which reaches a randomly sampled goal location as quickly as possible.
+We use radial basis functions as the base features $\phi_d(\cdot)$ with fixed FF thresholds $\theta_d = 0.7$.